Max-le/CS50_Predictor/README.md

  *Try to guess the outcome of soccer events and earn points for your right predictions !*

+The project is deployed on Heroku : http://predictor-foot.herokuapp.com/
 ## Description

  This is my final project for the online course CS50's Introduction to Computer Science.